IRNSS-1I: Payload

 Like its predecessor, IRNSS-1I has two types of payloads, navigation payload and the ranging payload.
 The navigation payload transmits navigation service signals to the users.
 This payload is operating in L5 band and S band.
-A highly accurate Rubidium atomic clock is part of the navigation payload of the satellite.
-Failure of these Rubidium atomic clocks was the reason for IRNSS-1A to be deemed unfit.
+A highly accurate rubidium atomic clock is part of the navigation payload of the satellite; failure of these rubidium atomic clocks was the reason IRNSS-1A was deemed unfit.
 The ranging payload consists of transponder which is operated in CDMA mode for two-way range measurements.
 The IRNSS satellites continuously emits time stamped navigation signals, which are received by the ground-based user receivers.
 The information is then processed by the receivers to derive their own position, velocity and time.
 The system provides seamless, uninterrupted services under all weather conditions.

 Satellite

 The satellite will help in completing the satellite based navigation system of India which is currently under development.
 The IRNSS space segment consists of seven satellites.
-After the failure of all three Rubidium Atomic clocks on-board IRNSS-1A and the failure of IRNSS-1H to separate from the heat shield of the launch vehicle, IRNSS constellation remains incomplete without this satellite.
-This independent regional navigation satellite system is developed by India and is similar to Global Positioning System (GPS) of the US, which has 31 satellites currently in orbit.
+After the failure of all three rubidium Atomic clocks on-board IRNSS-1A and the failure of IRNSS-1H to separate from the heat shield of the launch vehicle, IRNSS constellation remains incomplete without this satellite.

 Launch

-IRNSS-1I was successfully launched by 43rd flight of PSLV (PSLV-C41) in XL configuration on 11 April 2018.
+IRNSS-1I was successfully launched aboard the 43rd flight of PSLV (PSLV-C41) on 11 April 2018.